 Travelers Board of Directors and its Risk Committee consider changing climate conditions as part of, and integral to, overseeing our business and operations.
 The Board of Directors plays an important role in overseeing our Enterprise Risk Management (ERM) organization, including our company's evaluation of potential risks relating to changing climate conditions.
-The Risk Committee of the Board, composed of six independent directors, assists the Board in overseeing the operational activities of our company and identifying and reviewing risks that could have a material impact on Travelers, including risks related to changing climate conditions.

-Consistent with its Charter, the Risk Committee has oversight responsibility for climate-related strategies, processes and controls, including catastrophe risk modeling, reinsurance and product underwriting and pricing.
+The Risk Committee of the Board, composed of independent directors, assists the Board in overseeing the operational activities of our company and the identification and review of risks that could have an impact on Travelers, including risks related to changing climate conditions.
+The Risk Committee meets on a quarterly basis with the Chief Risk Officer, Chief Underwriting Officer, members of the Enterprise Risk Committee and, as appropriate, other members of senior management to discuss risks that could have an impact on Travelers, including risks related to changing climate conditions.
+These discussions include, for example, information regarding historical loss experience, loss trend projections, lessons learned from recent events, underwriting practices and market share analyses, and inform, among other things, the Company's financial plan, risk appetite and underwriting approach.
+The Risk Committee, in turn, reports to the full Board with regard to its discussions.